On the Power of Finite Ambiguity in B\"uchi Complementation: Introduction

-Our main technical tool is the construction of reduced directed acyclic graphs (DAGs) of runs of FANBWs over infinite words called \emph{codeterministic run DAGs}, in which each vertex has at most one predecessor.
+In this paper, we focus on an in-depth study of the complementation problem for FANBAs by extending our previous work~\cite{DBLP:journals/GandALF/LiVZ20} to cover also LDBAs, whose specialized construction cannot be applied to FANBAs.
+Our main technical tool is the construction of reduced directed acyclic graphs (DAGs) of runs of FANBAs over infinite words called \emph{codeterministic run DAGs}, in which each vertex has \emph{at most one} predecessor.
 This type of codeterministic run DAGs was previously introduced in~\cite{DBLP:journals/corr/abs-1110-6183,rabinovich18} under different names; earlier works focus on providing concrete ways for constructing codeterministic run DAGs, while our work extracts the essence of those constructions --- obtaining a run DAG that is codeterministic, regardless of the ways for constructing it; we defer the comparison of~\cite{DBLP:journals/corr/abs-1110-6183,rabinovich18} with our construction to the related work given in Section~\ref{sec:relatedWork}.
 We show that such codeterministic run DAGs can be used to simplify and improve both the classical rank-based and slice-based complementation constructions.
-Our contributions are the following. \begin{itemize} \item First, we apply the codeterministic run DAGs of FANBWs over infinite words, as a \emph{unified tool} to show how finite ambiguity works in \buchi complementation, to optimizing \emph{both} rank-based complementation (\rkc) and slice-based complementation (\slc). \item Second, we show that the construction of codeterministic run DAGs in different complementation algorithms~\cite{TsaiFVT14} helps to achieve simpler and theoretically better complementation algorithms for FANBWs.
-Given an FANBW with $n$ states, we show that the number of states of the complementary NBW constructed by the classical \rkc and \slc constructions can be improved, respectively, to $\bigO(6^n) \subseteq 2^{\bigO(n)}$ from $2^{\bigO(n \log n)}$ and to $\bigO(4^{n})$ from $\bigO((3n)^{n})$. \item Finally, we reveal that \slc for general NBWs is basically an algorithm based on the construction of codeterministic run DAGs and a specialized complementation algorithm for FANBWs.
-We also provide in Proposition~\ref{prop:sumbsumptionRelationBetweenMacrostatesSLCforFANBWs} a language containment relation between states in the complementary NBWs of FANBWs, which can be used to improve the containment checking between an NBW and an (FA)NBW and also to reduce the number of redundant states in the complementary NBW. \end{itemize}
+Our contributions are the following. \begin{itemize} \item First, we apply codeterministic run DAGs of FANBAs over infinite words, as a \emph{unified tool} to show how finite ambiguity works in \buchi complementation, to optimize \emph{both} rank-based complementation (\rkc) and slice-based complementation (\slc). \item Second, we show that the construction of codeterministic run DAGs in different complementation algorithms~\cite{TsaiFVT14} helps to achieve simpler and theoretically better complementation algorithms for FANBAs.
+Given an FANBA with $n$ states, we show that the number of states of the complementary NBA constructed by the classical \rkc and \slc algorithms can be improved, respectively, to $\bigO(6^n) \subseteq 2^{\bigO(n)}$ from $2^{\bigO(n \log n)}$ and to $\bigO(4^{n})$ from $\bigO((3n)^{n})$. \item Third, we reveal that \slc for general NBAs is basically an algorithm based on the construction of codeterministic run DAGs and a specialized complementation algorithm for FANBAs.
+We also provide in Proposition~\ref{prop:sumbsumptionRelationBetweenMacrostatesSLCforFANBAs} a subsumption relation between states in the complementary NBAs of FANBAs, which can be used to improve the containment checking between an NBA and an (FA)NBA and also to reduce the number of redundant states in the complementary NBA. \item Lastly, we apply codeterministic run DAGs to the complementation of LDBAs, in order to demonstrate their usefulness. \end{itemize}